EE186/EE186/index.md

 <footer>
 <p style="float:left; width: 100%;">
-This course has adapted materials from University of Michigan's EECS 373 course.
+This course is an adaptation of the University of Michigan's EECS 373 course.
 </p>
 </footer>